 - the open door policy is honored,

 - the chain of command is honored,

 - the manager's problem solving skills are enhanced,

 - the employee's personal courage, conflict resolution, and problem solving skills are enhanced,

-- the organization benefits from shared information and feedback, and
+- the organization benefits from shared information and feedback,

 The effective open door policy is a win for all participants.